On the performance of the Euler-Maruyama scheme for multidimensional SDEs with discontinuous drift coefficient: Introduction

 We essentially make the following assumptions: the drift coefficient $\mu$ is piecewise Lipschitz continuous with an exceptional set $\Theta$ that is an orientable $C^4$-hypersurface of positive reach, the diffusion coefficient $\sigma$ is Lipschitz continuous and, in a neighborhood of $\Theta$, the coefficients $\mu$ and $\sigma$ are bounded and $\sigma$ has a non-degenerate portion orthogonal to $\Theta$.
 See conditions (A) and (B) in Section \ref{ErrEs} for the precise assumptions on $\mu$ and $\sigma$.

-For such SDEs, existence and uniqueness of a strong solution is essentially known.
-See Theorem 3.21 in \cite{LS17} and Theorem 6 in the associated correction note~\cite{LScorr1}.
+For such {systems of} SDEs, existence and uniqueness of a strong solution is essentially known.
+See Theorem 3.21 in {the pioneering paper} \cite{LS17} and Theorem 6 in the associated correction note~\cite{LScorr1}.
 See, however, Remark~\ref{wrongito} in Section~\ref{ErrEs} for a discussion of some gaps in the proofs of the latter two theorems and Theorem~\ref{exist} in Section~\ref{ErrEs} for a complete proof of existence and uniqueness.

-Moreover, in \cite{LS17, LS18, NSS19} $L_2$-appoximation of $X_1$ was studied.
+Moreover, in \cite{LS17, LS18, NSS19} $L_2$-appoximation of $X_1$ was studied {for the first time for multidimensional equations of this type}.
 More precisely, in \cite{LS17} an $L_2$-error rate of at least $1/2$ was shown for a transformation-based Euler-Maruyama scheme.
 This scheme is obtained by first applying a suitable transformation to the SDE \eqref{SDE} to obtain an SDE with Lipschitz continuous coefficients, then using the Euler-Maruyama scheme to approximate the solution of the transformed SDE and finally applying the inverse of the above transformation to the Euler-Maruyama scheme for the transformed SDE to obtain an approximation to $X_1$.
-In \cite{ NSS19} an adaptive Euler-Maruyama scheme was constructed that adapts its step size to the actual distance of the scheme to the exceptional set $\Theta$ of $\mu$ -- it uses smaller time steps the smaller the distance to $\Theta$ is.
-This scheme was shown to achieve an $L_2$-error rate of at least $1/2-$ (i.e, $1/2-\delta$ for every $\delta>0$) in terms of the average number of evaluations of $W$.
+In {the pioneering paper} \cite{ NSS19}, an adaptive Euler-Maruyama scheme was constructed that adapts its step size to the actual distance of the scheme to the exceptional set $\Theta$ of $\mu$ -- it uses smaller time steps the smaller the distance to $\Theta$ is. {This elegant and immediately intuitive approach} was shown to achieve an $L_2$-error rate of at least $1/2-$ (i.e, $1/2-\delta$ for every $\delta>0$) in terms of the average number of evaluations of $W$.
 See, however, Remark \ref{remoccup} for a gap in the proof of the latter result.

 In contrast to the classical Euler-Maruyama scheme, the two schemes from \cite{LS17} and \cite{ NSS19} are not easy to implement in general.
 In both cases, the exceptional set $\Theta$ must be known and projections to $\Theta$ of the actual position of the scheme or its distance to $\Theta$ have to be computed.
 Moreover, the transformation-based Euler-Maruyama scheme from \cite{LS17} also requires evaluation of the inverse of the transformation at each step of the Euler-Maruyama scheme for the transformed SDE.
 This inverse is, however, not known explicitly in general.